CoalaWeb/coalaweb-docs/docs/joomla/extensions/traffic/guide.md

 ### <a name="plg-clean"></a>System Plugin - Clean

-This plugin carry’s out the automatic database clean up but only if you have it turned on in the **Component Options**.
+This plugin carries out the automatic database clean up but only if you have it turned on in the **Component Options**.
 It will run in the background keeping the current data but delete out the old entries and then add them to a running total.
 It is recommended to turn this feature